 I previously took university courses but I dropped out and/or failed all of my classes; am I eligible for the program?

-If you’ve completed previous university-level courses, you are not eligible for the Academic Bridging Program.
+If you’ve attempted previous university-level courses, you may not be eligible for the Academic Bridging Program.
 In cases where there may be extenuating circumstances that caused you to leave studies or you experienced a health, mental health or other personal challenge, appeals for admission can be considered on an individual basis.
 Please book an appointment with an advisor if you’d like to discuss this process.

 I have completed a degree in another country and it is not recognized in Canada, or I would like to study in another subject area.